e19096/Triple-Academy/README.md

 **fix initial render(make sure nothing can be combined) ...also now after adjacent cells are checked, already taken cells are not checked

 after combines, has to check adjacent again

 refactor adjacentSamePieces to use recursion

---add a box with directions
 --add directions on hover
 --add movement

 -add preview on hover

+-change background if piece exists?

+--add a box with directions
+-points?